donskifarrell/donskifarrell.github.io/pages/ideas.md

     Reminder for shopping list near locations to pick up items.

 ### Vegetarian App
     Help vegetarians quickly find decent places to eat in foreign towns so they don't have to rely on Subwayy.
-Aim at Indians?

 ### Fresh
     Updates music on your iPod with freshest tracks that you would like.
 Keeps your classics that you listen to often